 - To help us conduct our business more effectively and efficiently or check and improve the quality of our products and/or services;

 - To carry out research and development with various Smart Communications partners;

 - To investigate violations of law or breaches of other Smart Communications policies, (specifically in relation to CCTV this will include enabling Smart Communications to comply with the Authorised Economic Operator (AEO) standards established by the EU for the prevention and detection of crime and for protecting the safety of staff and other third parties).

 We will only use your personal data for the purposes for which it was collected unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose for which it is collected.
-If we need to use your personal data for an unrelated purpose, we will notify you to explain the legal basis which allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you to explain the lawful basis which allows us to do so.